Police break up unsanctioned gay rally in central Moscow

-Activists at Saturday’s meeting on Tverskaya Square near the city center were heavily outnumbered by black-clad riot police who had lined the square in advance.
+Activists at Saturday’s meeting on Tverskaya Square near the city centre were heavily outnumbered by black-clad riot police who had lined the square in advance.

 “It is lawlessness of Moscow’s and Russian authorities - what is happening here is a complete lawlessness,” said Nikolai Alexeyev, a leading Russian gay rights activist, as he was dragged into a police van with a bleeding hand.
 “We are just trying to hold a peaceful human rights action.”